jina-ai/jina/docs/fundamentals/document/document-api.md

 Document has an attribute {attr}`~jina.Document.embedding` to contain the embedding information.

-Like `.blob`, you can assign it with Numpy `ndarray`, SciPy sparse matrix (`spmatrix`), TensorFlow dense and sparse tensor, PyTorch dense and sparse tensor, or PaddlePaddle dense tensor.
+Like `.blob`, you can assign it with a Python (nested) List/Tuple, Numpy `ndarray`, SciPy sparse matrix (`spmatrix`), TensorFlow dense and sparse tensor, PyTorch dense and sparse tensor, or PaddlePaddle dense tensor.

 ```python
 import numpy as np